-Test books and answer documents are shrink-wrapped separately and packed in boxes, clearly labeled with the school's name, and shipped to either the LAC at the LSS Office or directly to the School Test Coordinator at the school.
+Test books and answer documents are shrink-wrapped separately and packed in boxes, clearly labeled with the school's name, and shipped to either the LAC at the LSS Office or the School Test Coordinator.

 Shrink-wrapped packages can be opened at the school level once the shipment is received.